 If your entertainment options are limited due to unforeseen circumstances, don’t panic or pull your hair out!
-No need to go hiding in the bathroom with cookies from all the little habitants of your household either, like a popular commercial suggests.
-Weather dependent, below you can find some fun activities to do with your kids, spouse, roommates or parents while being at home to create a stronger bond with your family.
-You can actually use these ideas any time of the year!
+There is no need to go hiding in the bathroom with cookies from all the little inhabitants of your household either, as a popular commercial suggests.
+Weather dependent, below you can find some fun activities to do with your kids, spouse, roommates, or parents while being at home to create a stronger bond with your family.
+You can use these ideas any time of the year!

-This is a great activity for the “D” Styles: direct, decisive and driven.
+This is a great activity for “D” Styles: direct, decisive, and driven.

-If schools are closed it doesn’t mean we can’t still learn.
+We don't have to be in school to learn.
 There are so many free resources for children and adults to use while at home and online.
-If you ever wanted to try a new craft or hobby, but you just haven’t found the time, now is the time.
-Grab those knitting needles from the closet, dust off those watercolors that have been sitting in your desk, or start watching the History Channel or National Geographic.
+If you ever wanted to try a new craft or hobby but just haven’t found the time, now is the time to accept the challenge.
+Grab those knitting needles from the closet, dust off those watercolors that have been sitting in your desk drawer, or start watching the History Channel or National Geographic.
 Also, check out these free school resources online.
-Being inside the house with others is also a great opportunity to learn your and others DISC Personality.
-Learning your housemates’ DISC styles will help everyone understand how to communicate with each other better.
+Being inside the house with others is also an excellent opportunity for everyone to learn their DISC Personality styles.
+Learning about the DISC model and your housemates’ DISC styles will help everyone understand how to communicate with each other better.
 PeopleKeys has plenty of options and resources for you to browse through.
-Not only do we offer DISC assessments, but we offer resources for students and children.
+Not only do we offer DISC assessments, but we offer resources specifically for students and children, too.

-This is a great activity for the “S” Styles: compassionate, team players and soft-spoken.
+This is a great activity for “S” Styles: compassionate, team players, and soft-spoken.

-This is a great activity for the “C” Styles: careful, logical and precise.
+This is an excellent activity for “C” Styles: careful, logical, and precise.

 Most of you have heard or seen how to “Marie Kondo” your home.
-You can watch her show on Netflix, videos on YouTube, and there are even Facebook Groups about her.
+You can watch her show on Netflix or videos on YouTube, read her book, or join a Facebook Group about her.
 If you’re feeling like your home is overcluttered and you’re holding onto too many things, get rid of items “that don’t spark joy.”
-Anyone can help with this or you can do this on your own.
-Whether it’s a cluttered closet, overfilled garage or unorganized pantry, she can give you tips on how to tackle it all.
+Anyone can help with this, or you can do this on your own.
+Whether it’s a cluttered closet, overfilled garage, or unorganized pantry, Kondo can give you tips on how to tackle it all.
 For some people, organizing and cleaning is a great stress reliever.
+Putting your conscientiousness into it is key.
 If you make a game out of it with your kids, they might not even realize they are actually helping you clean.